kotopanjang/url_shortener/README.md

 ```

 #### Redirect
 The flow between `retrieve` and `redirect` is the same.
 But in `redirect`, it will redirect to full URL directy.
-If the URL is invallid, it will return invalid url json
+If the URL is invallid, it will return invalid URL json
-`Invalid URL`
+Result Invalid URL
 ```
 {
   data: "",